 We have three third grade classes at Providence.
 Mrs. Callison’s class theme is “Stars.”
 Her class verse is Philippians 2:14-16a.
 Mrs. Koenig’s class theme is “Wild about Jesus.”
 Her class verse is Jeremiah 29:11.
-Mrs. Skipper’s class theme is “Frogs.”
-Her class verse is Isaiah 59:1.
 Mrs. Zink’s class theme is “Starfish.”
-Her class verse is Mark is 16:15.
+Her class verse is Mark 16:15.

-- Math – The goal of the mathematics program is to help students build a solid foundation.
+• Math – The goal of the mathematics program is to help students build a solid foundation.
 Students begin by reviewing simple addition and subtraction problems.
 We then move into the mastery of multiplication and division facts.
 By completing these simple problems, the students are able to move on and solve more complex problems.
-Students are introduced to the concepts of division, fractions, geometric shapes, measurement problems, story problems, and algebra equations.
+Students are introduced to the concepts of division, fractions, geometric shapes, measurement problems, and story problems.
 In our geometry study, the students complete a geometry project which focuses on real life geometric shapes.
 Story problems enable them to use their critical thinking skills and logical reasoning skills to solve for the answer.
-Students develop a conceptual understanding and skill proficiency in participating in all these various concepts.
-We use a hands-on approach with Skittle graphing, M&M multiplication, and Hershey fractions.
+Students develop a conceptual understanding and skill proficiency by participating in all these various concepts.
+We use a hands-on approach with Skittle graphing, M&M multiplication, and Hershey fractions, as well.

-- Phonics, Spelling, and Reading – The reading curriculum uses Pearson Reading Street and novels to continue the development of oral reading.
+• Phonics, Spelling, and Reading – The reading curriculum uses Pearson Reading Street and novels to continue the development of oral reading.
 Students practice and review decoding of words, listening skills, critical thinking skills, and analyzing skills through different types of literature.
-We introduce vocabulary with a weekly power point presentation for vocabulary and students engage in the lesson using the mimio for comprehension and the weekly skills.
-We do an ABeka Timed Reading for comprehension as well.
+We introduce vocabulary, comprehension skills, and phonics skills weekly using our interactive mimio.
 We utilize story mapping to help with comprehension and sequencing.
 We also have an incentive reading board in each classroom.
 When students are finished reading a chapter book, they write a short summary of the book and hang it on the reading board.
-The students who read the most books at the end of the year receive a book or a gift certificate to Barnes and Nobles.
-We also read two novels during the school year.
-We read The Best Christmas Pageant Ever and The Mouse and the Motorcycle.
-We do a unit study on each novel.
-We have also added 5 Bob Jones novels to study during our “Book Club” time.
+The students who read the most books at the end of the year receive a book or gift certificate to Barnes and Nobles.
+We also complete three novel studies during the school year: The Best Christmas Pageant Ever, Charlotte’s Web, and The Mouse and the Motorcycle.

-- F.L.I.G.H.T.
-Days – “Fostering Learning in the Gifted and Highly Talented” – We have flight days each week on Friday.
-This includes field trips, special speakers, specials with our Resource Teachers, and our monthly center days: Big Orange Splot centers, How to Eat Fried Worms centers, Scarecrow centers, Thanksgiving Feast day, Snowmen centers, Chocolate Fever centers, Resurrection centers, and our Ocean centers during which we do a special project for incoming 3rd graders.
+• Enrichment Days – We find many ways to enrich our regular curriculum through field trips, special speakers, and our monthly center days: Big Orange Splot centers, Worm centers, Scarecrow centers, Thanksgiving Feast day, Snowmen centers, Chocolate Fever centers, Resurrection centers, and our Ocean centers.
 At the end of the year we also dissect owl pellets.

-- Technology in classroom – We use the Mimio Notebook and projector which allow us to make our lessons interactive.
-The children love coming to the board and being an active participant in our everyday lessons.
+• Technology in classroom – We use white boards and projectors which allow us to interact with files on our computers or information from the internet to supplement our texts.
+We use the interactive mimio to teach lessons which provide students an opportunity to interact with the lesson and to deepen understanding.
 We also use an E-Book for math and handwriting.
 Students also have the opportunity to use the mobile lab where each student will have their own tablet.
 We also incorporate the use of document cameras.
 We are able to project pages or documents onto our white boards to interact with our students.

-- Out of School Enrichment – Our field experiences include Conner’s Amaiz-ing Acres (Hilliard), The Old Florida Museum (St. Augustine), Harbour Chase Care Center, and The Cummer Art Museum.
+• Out of School Enrichment – Our field experiences include Conner’s A-maize-ing Acres (Hilliard), The Old Florida Museum (St. Augustine), Harbor Chase and Windsor Care Centers, and UNF to explore insects.